Ernest Pacaud

 In 1880, he helped found the Liberal newspaper L'Électeur at Quebec City and became its editor and later its owner.
 He ran unsuccessfully in Bellechasse for a seat in the House of Commons in 1882.
 In 1886, he played an important part in the election victory of the Parti National of Honoré Mercier.
 In December 1896, L'Électeur became Le Soleil when the Quebec Catholic bishops forbade the reading of Pacaud's newspaper after he had published several editorials critical of the church.
 In 1903, Pacaud fell seriously ill and the Compagnie de Publication Le Soleil was formed to take over the operation of the paper.

 He died at Quebec City in 1904.

-His brother Gaspard was a newspaper editor and also served in the Ontario legislative assembly.
-His son Lucien Turcotte later served in the Canadian House of Commons.
+His brother Gaspard Pacaud was a newspaper editor and also served in the Ontario legislative assembly.
+His son Lucien Turcotte Pacaud served in the Canadian House of Commons.